spice-herald/QETpy/docs/example_demos/fitting_demo.rst

 Add a pileup pulse and fit with ``OptimumFilter``
 -------------------------------------------------

-Let's now add a second (pileup) pulse in order to see how we can use ``ofamp_pileup_iterative``.
+Let’s now add a second (pileup) pulse in order to see how we can use ``ofamp_pileup_iterative``.

 .. code:: ipython3